jyothir-369/Movie-Recommendation-Using-AIML/README.md

 ## 🚀 Overview

-This project demonstrates how AI/ML techniques can be used to build a practical recommendation engine.
-By leveraging content-based filtering, we generate transparent and explainable movie suggestions using metadata and vector similarity.
+This project demonstrates how machine learning and NLP can be applied to build a practical and interpretable **recommendation engine**.
+We use **content-based filtering** to generate movie suggestions by comparing metadata similarity.

 ---

 ## 🎯 Key Features

-- ✅ **Content-Based Filtering** using movie metadata
+- ✅ Content-Based Filtering using metadata
-- 🎭 Uses **genres, cast, crew, keywords, overview**
+- 🎭 Leverages genres, cast, crew, keywords, and overview
-- 🧠 No deep learning involved — **fully explainable**
+- 🧠 Fully explainable (no deep learning)
-- ⚡ Fast recommendations using **cosine similarity**
+- ⚡ Fast similarity computation with **cosine similarity**
-- 🧮 Vectorization via `CountVectorizer`
+- 🧮 Vectorization with `CountVectorizer` from Scikit-learn

 ---